 When they came to the place that is called The Skull, they crucified Jesus there with the criminals, one on his right and one on his left. … When the centurion saw what had taken place, he praised God and said, ‘Certainly this man was innocent.’
 (Luke 23:33,47)

-Station 11: Jesus promises his Kingdom to the good thief (sculpture on south side of the old Post Office, 23rd Street between 4th and 5th avenues)
+Station 11: Jesus promises his Kingdom to the good thief (alley entrance, 23rd Street between 4th and 5th avenues)

 When they came to the place that is called The Skull, they crucified Jesus there with the criminals, one on his right and one on his left.
 Then Jesus said, ‘Father, forgive them; for they do not know what they are doing.’
 And they cast lots to divide his clothing. …